aidubtech/mezages/README.md

 ```

-*Install all package dependencies into a local virtual environment*
+4. Install the required dependencies into a local virtual environment

 ```bash